 As you enjoy these magnificent creatures, please remember that they belong in the wild or at a professional aquarium – not at home!

-Don’t forget to check out some of our other beautiful Amazon residents, including a silver Arowana (Osteoglossum bicirrhosum), a dolphin catfish, our motoro and tiger stingrays, and many more!
+Don’t forget to check out some of our other beautiful Amazon residents, including a silver Arowana (Osteoglossum bicirrhosum), a dolphin catfish, our motoro and many more!